freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Starting with the sanitizers, Memory Sanitizer (for amd64) mainly to detect unitialized pointers.
-There is also a simple W^X paging requests detection available from most of sanitizers is also present.
+There is also a simple W^X paging requests detection available from most of sanitizers.

 Also libFuzzer support finally had been possible.
 Basically, it allows to test code with random values from corpus inputs.
 Mutation and combination algorithms of those random inputs can be overwritten.
-Also can be used in addition of ubsan, asan, msan and so on.
+Can also be used in addition to ubsan, asan, msan and so on.

 At last, the X-Ray instrumentation feature is also supported.